JarvisAPI/Pi-RTOS/README.md

 (PTAS) because the running time is polynomial is the size of the instance (but generally not in the error parameter).
 See below for details.

 **Note:** All the task partitioning scheme that you are asked to implement are executed _offline_ (i.e., prior to system operation), so a valid design choice is to write the partitioning functionality as a _tool_ that is entirely separate from FreeROTS, and just feed FreeRTOS, at system startup, the task set and the partitioning produced by running your tool on the input task set.
 You may use any programming language for your partitioning tool.
 Make sure to provide detailed usage and compilation instructions for your tool, preferably a script for the latter.
 If your tool does not compile or we cannot figure out how to use it then we will not grade it.
 Again, make sure to document and justify your design choices.

-**Quantitative study**
- The approximation factor of the FFD heuristic (below) considers the worst-case and most difficult instances that push FFD to perform as poorly as possible relative to optimal.
-In practice, however, the problem instances the are relevant to the domain in which we are applying the algorithms may not realize the worst-case behavior, and the heuristics may perform much better than their worst-case.
-That's why it becomes important to know how far from optimal the heuristic we are considering are, using empirical analysis on real instances that are related to the application (here the application is scheduling).
-Carrying out such quantitative analysis further supports our decision to use such heuristics, especially when the heuristic runs exponentially faster than the exact solution (which is the case for FFD vs. exact).

-Upon implementing the exact and the approximate approaches below, devise a strategy to compare these methods in terms of (1) the running-time, and (2) the quality of the solutions returned.
-The comparison strategy is left for your creativity.
-Include graphs that illustrate the comparison results, and describe your findings.
-Typically, you would like to evaluate task sets on the order of ~256 tasks.
-How would you generate task set utilization vectors and the associated parameters (period, execution time) to make sure that you are covering a substantial region of the feasible utilization space?
-You may want to consult the following paper on how to properly generate utilization vectors that are distributed _uniformly_ in the utilization space in order to properly compare scheduling algorithms.

-Report all your findings in a markdown file with the title `heuristic-comparison.md`.

 ### [Subtask A.i] Exact Task Partitioning through ILP
 In general, Linear programming (LP) is a method to achieve the best outcome (such as maximum profit or lowest cost) in a mathematical model whose requirements are represented by linear relationships.
 A linear programming problem may be defined as the problem of